Skip to content City of Toronto

 • Pick a time that works for you.
 We recommend a maximum of one hour.

-• Register your cleanup.
-Registering your cleanup helps to avoid duplicate cleanups at the same location, and helps the City plan for special litter collection, if required.
+• Register your cleanup to avoid duplicate cleanups at the same location, and arrange for special litter collection, if required.

-• Gather supplies for your cleanup, including litter bags, gloves, trash grabbers (optional), hand sanitizer, and water/snacks.
+• Gather supplies for your cleanup – you will need litter bags, gloves, trash grabbers (optional), hand sanitizer, and water/snacks.

-• On cleanup day, share a photo of your cleanup in progress – using hashtag #cleantoronto
+• Share a photo of your cleanup in progress – using hashtag #cleantoronto

-Safety tips and other guidance will be provided to registered participants prior to the cleanup.
+Safety tips and other guidance will be provided to all registered participants.

 • School cleanups should have approval from your school principal or property manager.